Creating an SAP connection #

 Warning!
 Missing Authorization To establish a connection to SAP, the access to general authority objects must be available.
-For more information, see the knowledge base article on SAP User Rights.
+For more information, refer to the knowledge base article SAP User Rights.

-The SAP connection settings are located in the Connection section of the yunIO Designer.
+SAP connections are located in the Connection section of the yunIO Designer.

-- To edit an existing connection, click the edit icon (
+• To edit an existing connection, click Edit.

 Connection Details #